 For example, within Indigenous cultures, the conceptualization of “home” and therefore what it means to experience homelessness, is more than simply having or lacking a roof over one’s head.
 Homelessness also includes variables such as relationships and connections to human kinship, earth, lands, waters and territories, animals, plants, spirits, elements, traditional songs, teachings, ancestors and names.

 Furthermore, Indigenous homelessness does not fit neatly into the four Canadian categories of homelessness: unsheltered, emergency sheltered, provisionally sheltered, and at risk of homelessness.
-A definition that takes these important considerations into account is being worked on, and is set to be released in the fall of 2017.
+To address this issue, the COH published the Definition of Indigenous Homelessness in 2017.

 Racialized Groups and Homelessness